OpenSmallworld/magik-vscode/README.md

     * Add the command `magik.gotoClipboardText` to `Terminal > Integrated: Commands To Skip Shell`.
     * Enable `Terminal > Integrated: Copy On Selection` to allow jump to source from the terminal using **F3**.

+4. Restart VS Code if it is already running.

 I would recommend using these other extensions:
 * Bracket Pair Colorizer 2
 * Git Lens